 - Complete the entire learning module.

-- Complete the pre-test, post test, and Evaluation Survey at the end of the module.
+- Complete the pre-test, post-test, and Survey Monkey evaluation at the end of the module.

-- You must earn a score of 75% or higher on the post-test in order to qualify for CME credits.
-You will have three attempts to complete the post-test.
+- Earn a score of 75% or higher on the post-test in order to receive a certificate.

 Table of Contents:

 - Disclosures and Speakers

 - Unit 1 – Maintaining Boundaries in Medical Practice- Part 1

 - Unit 2- Maintaining Boundaries in Medical Practice- Part 2

 - Unit 4-Legal Grounds for Professional Disciplinary Actions